International Physician Scholarship

-The Developing Countries Scholarship Fund was established to provide access to quality education for physicians who reside in developing countries by helping them attend The Annual Assembly.
+The International Physician Scholarship Fund was established to provide access to quality education for physicians who reside in low and middle-income countries (as defined by World Bank) to attend and participate in the Annual Assembly.

-This scholarship program provides financial support (up to $5,000) to physicians to help them access the latest clinical information and research updates in hospice and palliative care from leading experts in the field.
-This scholarship program is intended to facilitate Annual Assembly participation and cover ordinary costs associated with meeting registration, travel-related expenses (airfare, cab fare, meals), and lodging.
+This scholarship program provides financial support (up to $5,000) to scholarship recipients to cover ordinary costs associated with attending the Annual Assembly registration and travel-related expenses, including airfare, taxi fare, meals, and lodging.
+At the Annual Assembly, scholarship recipients will gain access to the latest clinical information and research updates in hospice and palliative care from leading experts in the field.

 Scholarships are available to physicians who work in hospice and palliative medicine and who care for seriously ill patients.
-Eligible physicians must permanently reside and practice in a developing country.
+Eligible physicians must permanently reside in low and middle-income countries as defined by World Bank.
 It is our hope that the scholarship recipients will share the knowledge attained from the Annual Assembly to improve the palliative care offerings in their home country.
 Preference will be given to applicants who are

 - have not previously attended the Annual Assembly

 - are junior in their career with 2-10 years of experience primarily in palliative care, including a resident or fellow, focused on studying palliative care, and